DCsunset/taskwarrior-webui/README.md

 * Easy to deploy (using Docker)
 * Support for multiple types of tasks
 * Support for light and dark themes
-* Sync with the taskd server
+* Sync with a taskserver

 ## Deployment